Tensor SVD: Statistical and Computational Limits: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Ming Yuan and Zongming Ma for helpful discussions.
 The authors would also like to thank Genevera Allen and Nathaniel Helwig for pointing out several key references.
+The authors would also like to thank editors and anomalous referees for your helpful comments and suggestions on improving the paper.